Have you ever heard your car make a noise that didn’t sound right?

 Even as the noise grows louder, you put off getting it fixed.

 Then one day, your car breaks down.
 The realization that you could have avoided the problem earlier hits you like a punch to the gut.

-Unfortunately, this the same logic exercised by many business leaders when it comes to conversations with employees.
+Unfortunately, this is the same logic exercised by many business leaders when it comes to difficult conversations with employees.
 Initiating a simple talk can be a real roadblock.

 Whether it’s a performance issue or employees feuding, there comes a time when leaders must break the silence.

 It’s easy for managers to brush the issue under the rug.
 They often don’t know how to handle the situation or emotional employees.

 But avoiding these conversations can make the situation even worse.
 The longer you wait, the more it can affect the workplace environment and productivity.

 Try these tips to put your fears in the rearview mirror so you can focus on growing your business.

 1. Conquer your fears

 Let’s face it – no one likes conflict.